 Personal Injury Damages You May Recover

 Depending on the severity of your injuries, length of recovery, and when or if you can return to your pre-injury activities, you could be entitled to financial recovery for damages such as:

 - Medical bills, including the cost of ambulance transportation, emergency room treatment, surgery, hospital stays, and follow-up care

 - Full or partial disability

 Texas, like other states, has a deadline for plaintiffs seeking recovery for a personal injury.
-The statute of limitations for a personal injury lawsuit is two years from the date of the injury.
-The deadline for a wrongful death lawsuit is two years from the date of passing.
+According to Texas law, the statute of limitations for a personal injury lawsuit is generally two years from the date of the injury.
+The deadline for a wrongful death lawsuit is two years from the date of the decedent’s passing.

-A personal injury lawyer serving Fort Bend County, TX, with D. Miller & Associates, PLLC is ready to help you and your family.
-For a free case evaluation, please call (713) 850-8600.
+A personal injury lawyer serving Fort Bend County, TX, with D. Miller & Associates, PLLC™ is ready to help you and your family.
+For a free case evaluation, please call our offices today.